 You generally need to be in close contact with a sick person to get infected.
 Close contact includes:

 - Living in the same household as a sick person with COVID-19 and you are unable to maintain 6 feet separation at all times;

 - Caring for a sick person with COVID-19;

-- Being within 6 feet of a sick person with COVID-19 for a total of 15 minutes or more over a 24-hour period*; OR,
+- Being within 6 feet of a sick person with COVID-19 for a cumulative total of 15 minutes or more over a 24-hour period*; OR,

 - Being in direct contact with secretions from a sick person with COVID-19 (e.g., being coughed on, kissing, sharing utensils, etc.) for any amount of time.

 What should I do if I am a close contact to someone with COVID-19 and get sick?

 If you develop symptoms of COVID-19 (even if your symptoms are very mild), you must stay at home and away from other people.